alf-p-steinbach/Expressive-Cpp/README.md

 $var    pointer         = "Ho";     // $var is always a variable.
 $alias  const_array     = "Hm";     // $alias is exact same, here a const array.
 ```
+At the raw C++ level one might naïvely think that the various modifiers that one
+applies to `auto`, such as `&` and `const`, only affect or constrain the resulting
+type correspondingly.
+But as the above example shows the effect can be radical, with
+completely different resulting types, pointer versus array.
+At the abstraction level
+of the `$let`, `$var` and `$alias` keywords, thinking about what one wants to
+express rather than how to create that effect with the detailed raw C++ machinery,
+it is however quite natural that one gets different types &ndash; or at least it's
+not entirely unnatural; especially the `$alias` effect of identical type is
+grokkable&hellip;

 With a string literal as initializer a `const_view` would produce the same as a
 basic `$alias`, since a string literal already is `const`, so I just omitted that.